 4. Do your homework

-Let’s face it, you’re probably going to check Health Hub or any number of health sites if you’ve been diagnosed with a disease.
+Let’s face it, you’re probably going to check any number of health sites if you’ve been diagnosed with a disease.
 In the modern era, we actually encourage that.

 However, don’t become anxious about what you find.
 Instead, use it to prepare questions or raise concerns when you meet with your doctor.
 And ask your care team for any educational materials they have.